MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 [!INCLUDE [prerequisites](./includes/prerequisites.md)]

-- If you don't have a lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).
-If you don't have a Microsoft Fabric lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).
+- If you don't have a Microsoft Fabric lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).

 ## Follow along in a notebook